core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Clarifications of what pertains a group rekeying.

+* Derivation of pairwise keying material.

 * Content re-organization for COSE Object and OSCORE header compression.

-* Defined the Pairwise Protection Flag bit for the OSCORE option.
+* Defined the Pairwise Flag bit for the OSCORE option.

 * Supporting CoAP Observe for group requests and responses.

-* Considerations on message protections across switching to new keying material.
+* Considerations on message protection across switching to new keying material.

-* Derivation of pairwise keying material.

 * New optimized mode based on pairwise keying material.